ZengHaohei/Infinite-Vessel/README.md

 * **Bio-Compatibility:** It mimics the antagonistic working mode of biological muscles (which can only contract, not push), achieving bidirectional dynamic balance through a "dual-spring + single-link" configuration.
 * **Extreme Low Cost:** The spring-and-cable combination is lighter and cheaper than pneumatic cylinders, possessing inherent **Strain Hardening** characteristics for natural feedback.

+### 3.5 Gravity Arbitrage Exoskeleton Framework

+**Overview**
+If the physics and logic align, the system functions.
+This framework aims to "harvest" the gravitational field through structural intelligence, transforming human gait from an energy-consuming process into a self-sustaining mechanical cycle.

+**1. Core Dynamics: Transfer of Force Imbalance**

+The system does not rely on external energy to perform work.
+Instead, it creates a force imbalance by altering mechanical constraints.
+It captures the "surplus energy" from the center-of-gravity drop during walking, transferring this energy between gait phases through programmed structural deformation.

+**2. Actuator: Non-linear Elastic Tension Elements**

+The system employs elastic actuators (such as twisted fibers, springs, or advanced polymers) with non-linear stiffness for physical-level self-stabilization. **Preload is the sole parameter**, allowing adaptation to different body weights and terrains through simple manual tensioning.

+**3. Control Logic: Geometric Dead-Center & Segmented Unlocking**

+Eschewing electronic sensors, the system utilizes the "dead-center" logic of linkage structures to lock high-magnitude tension.
+Unlocking requires only a minimal displacement trigger at specific gait angles, enabling zero-power energy release.
+The structure itself is the algorithm.

+**4. Topology: Anterior-Posterior Antagonistic Placement**

+Unlike side-mounted auxiliary designs, this framework employs an antagonistic anterior-posterior layout.
+This allows energy harvesting and feedback directly along the maximum tangential direction of gravity's work, achieving true propulsion.

+**5. Modular Protection: Soft-Hard Switching Mode**

+* **Soft-Suit Mode**: Worn as a lightweight "energy mesh," utilizing the human skeleton as the compression member.
+* **Exoskeleton Mode**: Rigid struts (e.g., carbon fiber) can be inserted via quick-release mounts to create a "force bypass," physically isolating biological joints from mechanical stress during high-load operations.

+> **"Gravity is the free fuel; logic is the conversion pump.
+The material is the variable; the structure is the constant."**

 ---

 ### 4. Quad-Cycle Energy Harvesting System